mastrojs/mastrojs.github.io/src/content/docs/guides/static-blog-from-markdown-files.md

 };
 ```

+Note the `../../` when importing the `Layout` component, while previously it was just `../`.
+That's because this file is in the `news/` folder, so you need to go one level further up than before to get to the `components/` folder.

-Note the use of the `readMarkdownFiles` function that we imported from mastro.
-Because it requests the files from the computer's harddisk (which is potentially something we need to wait for), we need to `await` it.
-This in turn forces us to mark up our `GET` function as `async`.
+The code imports the `readMarkdownFiles` function from mastro.
+Because that function requests the files from the computer's harddisk (which might take some time), we need to `await` it.
+This in turn forces us to mark up our `GET` function as `async` (short for [asynchronous](https://eloquentjavascript.net/11_async.html)).

-The `.slice(11, -3)` cuts off the first eleven and the last three character from the string: in our case it removes the leading `/data/posts` and the trailing `.md` from the filename.
+The `.slice(11, -3)` [slices](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String/slice) off the first eleven and the last three character from the string: in our case it removes the leading `/data/posts` and the trailing `.md` from the filename.

 Have a look at `/news` in the Mastro preview pane.
 Clicking one of the links will lead you to a page saying "404, page not found".
 That's because those pages don't exist yet.